PowerPoint for Zoom

 Never the twain shall meet.

-When writing your presentation, don’t use or even think about PowerPoint.
+When writing your presentation, don’t start with PowerPoint.

 Develop and write what you’re going to say first.
-Identify the one thought you want the audience to take away and then determine how PowerPoint can add to the impact with stark graphics that bring a point to life and a few key words that reinforce your message.
+Identify the one thought you want the audience to take away and then determine how PowerPoint can add to the impact.
 When you create a presentation in PowerPoint first, it gets very wordy and uses silly visuals that are gratuitous.

 You may even find you don’t need PowerPoint at all.